rivapereira/career-buddy/log_bugs.md

   * Change label to: `Choose your nickname (not email)`
   * Add helper text below: `Example: riva123 or @careerhackr`
   * Add toast/feedback: `✅ Welcome back, Riva!` after valid entry.

+  * STATUS -> Kind of Fixed -> Just need to indent app right and check back with focus group

 ### ✅ 2.
 All Users Treated as One ("Communism Bug")